Hand crafted and still made in Britain

 The story of the AGA cooker is one of award-winning innovation and a proud heritage stretching back to 1922.

-The AGA cooker, is part of the AGA Rangemaster group, and is made in Britain at the company's Shropshire foundry in Coalbrookdale, a UNESCO World Heritage site and the birthplace of the Industrial Revolution.
+The AGA cooker, is part of the AGA Rangemaster ltd, and is made in Britain at the company's Shropshire foundry in Coalbrookdale, a UNESCO World Heritage site and the birthplace of the Industrial Revolution.

 Today's AGA is made in exactly the same way as it always has been.
 Quite simply, molten iron is poured into moulds.
 It's this technique that gives the castings their characteristic surface – each one is unique – and sets the AGA apart from the ubiquitous mass-produced uniformity.